 Water covers almost 70% of the world's surface.
 Of that, only 2.5% is fresh, and just 1% of that is available for use.
 Water is used for agriculture, drinking water (potable), recreation, and fishing.

 Water quality of streams, lakes, and rivers depends on the sources that feed them.
-Unfortunately, water pollution is created when fertilizer, animal and human waste, and toxic industrial chemicals enters these sources.
+Unfortunately, water pollution is created when fertilizer, animal and human waste, plastics, and toxic industrial chemicals enter these sources.
 It costs the economy by impacting public health, fishing, tourism, and the environment.
-Governments try to control the damage by setting water quality standards to regulate usage.
+Governments try to control the damage by setting water-quality standards to regulate usage.

 Causes of Water Pollution